 People are concerned about healthcare capacity in the area.

-We have worked in partnership with the Barnsley Clinical Commissioning Group to develop a healthcare briefing note which sets out the current provision in the area and a commitment to engage with local GP practices to plan and respond to growth.
+We have worked in partnership with the NHS South Yorkshire Integrated Care Board to develop a healthcare briefing note which sets out the current provision in the area and a commitment to engage with local GP practices to plan and respond to growth.
 This may include workforce recruitment or upskilling the existing workforce.

 Impact during construction